meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--env`
 **Default value**: `development`

-By default, MeiliSearch runs in `development` mode.
+Configures the instance's environment.
+Value must be either `production` or `development`.

+The main differences between the two environments are:

 - `production`: setting a [master key](/reference/features/authentication.md) is **mandatory**.
+Logging is disabled
 - `development`: setting a [master key](/reference/features/authentication.md) is **optional**.
-Log level is automatically set to `info`.
+Log level is automatically set to `info`

-If the server is running in `development` mode, logs are more verbose and providing a master key is not mandatory.
-This is useful when debugging, but dangerous otherwise since update routes are unprotected.
+When the server environment is set to `development`, providing a master key is not mandatory.
+This is useful when debugging and prototyping, but dangerous otherwise since API update routes are unprotected.

-The [web interface](/reference/features/web_interface.md#web-interface) is disabled in `production` mode.
+Both logging and the [web interface](/reference/features/web_interface.md#web-interface) are disabled in `production`.

 ### HTTP address & port binding